Integrable measure equivalence and rigidity of hyperbolic lattices: Some boundary theory

-Next we want to express~\eqref{eq:eval against fundamental class} in terms of the \emph{boundary map} associated to the cocycle $\alpha$.
-Boundary theory, in the sense of Furstenberg~\cite{Furstenberg} (see~\cite{burger-mozes}*{Corollary~3.2}, or \cite{MonodShalom-cocycle}*{Proposition~3.3} for a detailed argument applying to our situation), yields the existence of an essentially unique measurable map, called \emph{boundary map} or \emph{Furstenberg map},
+\begin{setup} We fix $n \ge 2$ and introduce the following setting: \begin{itemize} \item[--] $G=\isom(\Hsp^n)$. \item[--] $\Gamma<G^0$ be a torsion-free uniform lattice in the connected component of the identity. \item[--] $M=\Gamma\bs\Hsp^n$ is a compact hyperbolic manifold with $\Gamma\simeq \pi_1(M)$. \item[--] The boundary $\partial\Hsp^n$ is denoted by $B$; we identify it with the $(n-1)$-sphere and equip it with the Lebesgue measure $\nu$\footnote{any probability measure in the Lebesgue measure class would do it}. \item[--] $(\Omega,m)$ is an ergodic $(\Gamma,\Gamma)$-coupling. \item[--] For better readability we denote the left copy of $\Gamma$ by $\Gamma_l$ and the right copy by $\Gamma_r$.
+We fix a $\Gamma_l$-fundamental domain $X\subset \Omega$, and denote by $\mu$ the restriction of $m$ to $X$. \item[--] Identifying $X$ with $\Gamma_l\bs\Omega$, we get an ergodic action of $\Gamma_r$ on $(X,\mu)$.
+We denote by $\alpha:\Gamma_r\times X\to \Gamma_l<G$ the associated cocycle. \end{itemize} Boundary theory, in the sense of Furstenberg~\cite{Furstenberg} (see~\cite{burger-mozes}*{Corollary~3.2}, or \cite{MonodShalom-cocycle}*{Proposition~3.3} for a detailed argument applying to our situation), yields the existence of an essentially unique measurable map, called \emph{boundary map} or \emph{Furstenberg map},